Introduction to Splunk

 Splunk free version lacks: Authentication, Scheduled searches, Distributed searches, Forwarding to Non- Splunk, Deployment management

-Detailed usage of Splunk
+Detailed Usage of Splunk

 - Proactive Activity Monitoring: Splunk free version helps to monitor and track user activities & privileged accounts.
-This can help an organization to identify suspicious activity/threats in real-time manners.
+This can help an organization identify suspicious activity/threats in real-time manners.

 For example:

-- Excessive use of port
+2. Excessive use of the port.

-Comparison of Splunk free version with Spark
+Comparison of Splunk Free Version with Spark

 - Splunk is proprietary, whereas Spark is an open-source tool.

-Comparison of Splunk free version with Tableau
+Comparison of Splunk Free Version with Tableau

-- Splunk is an end to end solution.
+- Splunk is an end-to-end solution.
 From the collection of data to indexing and visualization of data (structured, unstructured, or semi-structured data), it performs all.
 However, Tableau is just a visualization tool.

-Splunk competitors are IBM LogAnalysis, Micro Focus ArcSight, LogRhythm.
+Splunk competitors are IBM Log Analysis, Micro Focus ArcSight, and LogRhythm.

 Conclusion